MappedIn/android/readme.md

 ### helloworld

-This is simple walkthrough to get you started with version 1 of the Mappedin Android SDK, with minimal code.
+This is simple walkthrough to get you started with v1 of the Mappedin Android SDK, with minimal code.
 The Mappedin Android SDK provides many ways to interact with the MapView and map data, but as this sample demonstrates, there is no built-in UI or default map interactions.
 You have complete flexibility over the behaviour, look and feel of applications built using the SDK.

-Use this sample to start off if you want to integrate with version 1 of the Mappedin Android SDK from scratch.
+Use this sample to start off if you want to integrate with v1 of the Mappedin Android SDK from scratch.

 ### singlevenue